 UK Stocks-Factors to watch on August 29

-LONDON Aug 29 (Reuters) - Britain's FTSE 100 index is seen opening down 3 to 6 points, or as much as 0.1 percent lower, on Thursday, according to financial bookmakers.
+LONDON Aug 29 (Reuters) - Britain's FTSE 100 index is seen opening up 2 to 6 points, or as much as 0.1 percent higher, on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 TODAY'S UK PAPERS

 > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Tricia Wright; editing by Blaise Robinson)